 Finally, when the pork cutlet came out we couldn’t conceal our excitement.
 We ordered the half sauce half plain so we can enjoy both (see image above).
 The first taste was a bit shocking, as our brains are programmed to taste tonkatsu sauce but instead, it’s a strong and distinct miso taste.
 The pork was deep fried well and a pretty generous portion, but honestly we couldn’t get why people loved it so much.
 Our stomach and taste buds were a bit confused, as we tried figure out what is it that we missed.

 Fast forward 3 months, and as I tested Yabaton’s copycat recipe at home, we ate miso katsu quite often.
 Something incredible happened; we started loving it.
 We actually begin to enjoy the hatcho miso sauce with our pork cutlet and it was nice to have something different from our standard tonkatsu sauce.
-The Miso Katsu recipe is coming soon.
+I’ve made my version of Yabaton’s Miso Katsu and recipe is here.
 I hope you try it out for yourself!

 One of the famous Nagoya food that I was looking forward to eat was Tenmusu.
 They are rice balls with shrimp tempura as a filling.
 Such a fantastic dish by itself, yet I’ve never tried this combination and I looked forward to trying one in Nagoya.
-I’ll be sharing this recipe in my next post, so I’ll keep it simple here.
+I made my version of Tenmusu and you can find the recipe here.